sindresorhus/file-type/readme.md

 Type: `Buffer | Uint8Array | ArrayBuffer`

 A buffer representing file data.
-It works best if the buffer contains the entire file, it may work with a smaller portion as well.
+It works best if the buffer contains the entire file.
+It may work with a smaller portion as well.

 ### fileTypeFromFile(filePath)